 Manufacturing biologics is highly susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, improper storage or transfer, inconsistency in yields and variability in product characteristics.
 Even minor deviations from normal manufacturing, distribution or storage processes could result in reduced production yields, product defects and other supply disruptions.
 Some of the raw materials required in our manufacturing process are derived from biological sources.
 Such raw materials are difficult to procure and may also be subject to contamination or recall.
 A material shortage, contamination, recall or restriction on the use of biologically derived substances in the manufacture of our product candidates could adversely impact or disrupt commercialization.
 Production of additional drug substance and drug product for any of our product candidates may require substantial lead time.
-For example, currently any new large-scale batches of tarcocimab would require at least 12 months to manufacture.
 In the event of significant product loss and materials shortages, we may be unable to produce adequate amounts of our product candidates or products for our operational needs.